Anxiety and Panic Attacks can be extremely debilitating

 Problems functioning at school or work

 Poor quality of life

-When anxiety is interfering with the quality of your life, with feelings of fear, anxiety and even panic starting to restrict your freedom, it is time to start to seek treatment.
+When anxiety is interfering with the quality of your life, with feelings of fear, anxiety and even panic starting to restrict your freedom, it is time to start to seek counselling, therapy or other treatment.

 What can cause anxiety?

 In people with severe anxiety, the mechanism in the brain that controls response to threats becomes too sensitive.

 At the heart of this function is the part of the brain called the amygdala, a structure that interprets incoming signals for threats and relays messages to other structures in the brain to ready the body for fight-or-flight.

 Early life events such as childhood trauma, can affect the function of the amygdala so that it is oversensitive and sends out alarms too frequently.

 While the unaffected human brain perceives threats normally in order to survive, those suffering from anxiety see threats where there are none, their perceptions affected by emotional memories.